96yrlee/Covid-19InfoApp/PlanningAndOutlineDoc.md

 **Function**
 * Show, for now, just the Global Stats of the day
 * call BR asking for global data and to GIVE IT BACK
-  * BR sends over to CovidDataService, gets info, sends it back to MainActivity
+  * BR sends over to CovidDataService, gets info, does nothing AKA we stay in mainActivity
 * now, using a card.class, make the UI and update the view
 * do this all in onCreate for now
 * **ALSO** create a button to start SearchActivity
   * if using the live list, consider making 2 buttons, one for country and one for province